kubeshop/botkube/docs/investigation/2022-06-15-cfg-syntax-issues.md

 The resource configuration file contains:
 - Notification settings about K8s events
 - Kubectl command executor settings
-- global settings like cluster name, upgrade notifications settings, etc.
+- Global settings like cluster name, upgrade notifications settings, etc.
 - Information if recommendations should be enabled